Akira-Hayasaka/ofxGLEditor/README.md

 ### Font

-You will need a monospaced font as variable width fonts are not currently supported.
+Both monospaced and variable width fonts are supported.
 PrintChar21.ttf is included with the example projects.
 Unicode glyphs are supported if your font has them.